 # Contributor License Agreement (CLA)

-To accept contributions sent to us in form of code, documentation or translations, a Contributor License Agreement (CLA) must be in place in order to clarify the intellectual property license granted with them.
+To accept contributions sent to us in the form of code, documentation, or translations, a Contributor License Agreement (CLA) must be in place in order to clarify the intellectual property license granted with them.
 This license is for your protection as a contributor as well as the protection of us and our users; it does not change your rights to use your own contributions for any other purpose.